filaretov/dndsim/readme.md

 Alright, so, there's no point in having a grid if there's nothing going on in it.

 I'm not ever sure we need `mesa` for this.
 The complexity comes in later.

+### Step
+There'll probably be three steps:

+1. Choose targets --- each faction chooses whether to make a move on a district
+2. Make moves --- the moves are executed, conflicts resolved
+3. Generate rewards --- each faction gets the rewards from their districts

 ## Our campaign
 In our campaign, there are currently 13 factions and 40 districts.